-When would industry need to comply with these new rules?
+When does industry need to comply with these new rules?

-- The effective date of this regulation is May 23, 2013, and the rule is mandatory as of that date. - AMS understands that it may not be feasible for all of the affected entities to achieve 100% compliance immediately, and that some entities will need time to make the necessary changes.
-Therefore, during the six month period following the effective date of the regulation, AMS will conduct an industry education and outreach program concerning the provisions and requirements of this rule.
-AMS conducted the same six month outreach program following the 2008 Interim Final Rule and the 2009 Final Rule.
+- This regulation was effective as of May 23, 2013; the rule's requirements were mandatory as of that date. - AMS understands that it may not be feasible for all of the affected entities to achieve 100% compliance as of May 23, 2013, and that some entities will need time to make the necessary changes.
+Therefore, during the six month period following the effective date of the regulation (i.e., May 23-November 23, 2013), AMS will conduct an industry education and outreach program concerning the provisions and requirements of this rule.
+AMS conducted a similar six month outreach program following the 2008 Interim Final Rule and the 2009 Final Rule.